justinmklam/personal-website/content/posts/2019/diy-wedding-ring.md

 # The Backstory

 It all started with the diamond.
 My grandpa used to own a jewelry store, so my grandma naturally had a lot of jewelry.
-However, she doesn't wear much anymore, so a few years ago she took the five diamonds out of one of her bracelets and gave it to each of her grandchildren.
-My older sister and cousin made theirs into a pendant, but mine went straight to the safety deposit box.
-Eventually, I realized I could use the diamond for an engagement ring (+1 for sentimental value), and so my journey began.
+However, she doesn't wear much anymore, so a few years ago she took the diamonds out of one of her bracelets and gave it to each of her grandchildren.
+My older sister and cousin eventually made theirs into a pendant, but mine stayed in the safety deposit box for quite some time longer.
+I eventually realized I could use the diamond for an engagement ring (+1 for sentimental value), and so my journey began.

 However, I didn't know many local shops where you can give them a stone to create a ring for it (mind you, this was an assumption and I didn't bother to validate it).
 Having experience with mechanical design and rapid manufacturing methods, I figured it was well within my capabilities to propose with a truly special, sentimental engagement ring.
 Turns out I was only partially right about this, but we'll get to that later...